WOA-Project/WoA-Installer-Rpi/Docs/Lumia.md

 ﻿# WoA Installer for Lumia 950/XL

-Lumia 950 Series run Windows 10 ARM quite well, specially the XL.
+Did you know that Lumia 950 Series run Windows 10 ARM quite well, **specially the XL**.

+Now you can install it in a few clicks with WoA Installer.
+**Super easy to use.
+No hassle.**

+Please keep reading.

 ![image](https://user-images.githubusercontent.com/3109851/43066098-05c1f41c-8e64-11e8-935c-92748f36ecfd.png)

 ## Dual Boot